The One Show on BBC 1 tonight draws attention to reunions and partings.

 However, the same show had a marvellous story about the reunion of two students whose lives had parted 65 years before!
 They called it ‘Six decades of separation’.
 It was quite sentimental.

-It reminded me of my listening to the BBC Radio 4 programme Today in 1998 about people phoning old friends after 20 years’ absence, in my case 1978, which prompted my phoning a former medical colleague ‘out of the blue’.
+It reminded me of my listening to the BBC Radio 4 Today programme in 1998 about people phoning old friends after 20 years’ absence, in my case 1978, which prompted my phoning a former medical colleague ‘out of the blue’.
 I was delighted to discover that they recognised my voice immediately without my having to identify this ‘voice from the past’!
 It must be ‘my dulcet tones’.
+This was in the era before social media and the internet was just beginning.

-It is sad that the secular philosophy of our society has made young people hate themselves because they demean themselves by contrasting themselves on social media with success or perceived better traits in other people, which the Bible teaches is “not wise” 2Cor 10:12.
+It is sad that the secular philosophy of our society has made young people hate themselves.
+They demean themselves by contrasting themselves on social media with success or perceived better traits in other people, which the Bible teaches is “not wise” 2Cor 10:12.
 Rather, to improve their self-worth they should be taught the value of their soul.
 This secular age is short-changing our young people.

-Those who do not like to change, nor feel the need to change, imply that they are perfect, which is the meaning of God’s description of Himself “I am Who I am” Ex 3:14 – in other words, I am not what you want Me to be, but I am what and Who I am.
+Those who do not like to change, nor feel the need to change, imply that they are perfect, which is the meaning of God’s description of Himself “I am Who I am” Ex 3:14 – in other words, I am not what you imagine Me to be, but I am what and Who I am.
 God alone is perfect and does not need to change.
+We need to change, beginning with being born again, after which we continue to be ‘work in progress’.

 As you can imagine, there is a wide variety of answers to this question and it can lead to a profitable conversation.
 I plan to make an additional blogpost about these answers.